Xiaohong-Deng/mooqita-icccg/README.md

 bundle exec rails db:migrate
 bundle exec rails db:seed
 ```
-if gems are installed to system default path `bundle exec` can be removed
+If gems are installed to system default path `bundle exec` can be omitted.

 ### Install Redis, Yarn and Javascript Dependencies